-TD Ameritrade and Robinhood are some of the best online brokers in 2021.
+TD Ameritrade and Robinhood are some of the best online brokers.
 Both have advantages and disadvantages depending on your trading experience and location.
 We recommend Robinhood to US-based investors who want access to professional tools.
 Our top choice for beginner traders remains TD Ameritrade because of its impressive research and learning tools.

-We took the time to analyze and compare the top 30 international trading platforms in 2021.
+We took the time to analyze and compare the top 30 international trading platforms.
 Each firm received its review based on 105 distinct variables and more than 50,000 words of research.

 Keep in mind that broker involvement was optional.
 Each broker had the option to provide a detailed profile and offer adequate time for a yearly update meeting.
 This opportunity came with two possibilities: giving information over the web or live in person.